Clara Gibson Maxwell: Philanthropy

 Maxwell created the arts-educational Appalachian Springs Foundation (ASF) in 2015.
 The foundation espouses an egalitarian vision of the creative process, defined by parity of artistic elements and contributing participants in civic education, the performing and visual arts, somatic practices, and new music.

 Among projects already sponsored by Appalachian Springs Foundation are the seminars of the Cátedra Interinstitucional Cornelius Castoriadis (Chiapas, Mexico), the Third Thursdays Harmolodic Concert Series (Cambridge, MA) and two Dave Bryant albums, Garden of Equilibria and Night Visitors, each named by jazz critics as one of the ten-best jazz albums of the years 2015 and 2020, respectively.
 Appalachian Springs Foundation also supported Anagram, an experimental film by Nathaniel Draper and In Vain, Anastasia Melia Eleftheriou's "poetic cinema" project.

 Choreography

 Major influences

 Alexander Technique, the apprenticeship of efficient movement through self-knowledge guided by a somatic practitioner, provided a framework for Maxwell's evolution from Harvard philosophy student to Juilliard School dance professional.
 Maxwell's own private Alexander Technique practice thrived in Paris between 1999 and 2009.

 At Juilliard, the teachers Anna Sokolow, a major figure of the American modern dance tradition, and the German expressionist Hanya Holm marked her future as dancer and choreographer.
 Additional mentoring was found at The First Zen Institute of America, from Antony Tudor, the British inventor of “psychological” ballet and choreographer at Juilliard.
-In Paris, Maxwell's art acquired texture through dialogues with Greek-French philosopher of the imagination Cornelius Castoriadis and American jazz saxophonist and composer Ornette Coleman.
+In Paris, Maxwell's art acquired texture through dialogues with the Greek-French philosopher of the imagination Cornelius Castoriadis and American jazz saxophonist and composer Ornette Coleman.